ArslanKamchybekov/wildhacks/README.md

 - **Real-Time Productivity**: Monitor your progress through computer vision and an extension, built around a dynamic web app.
 - **Virtual Duck Companion**: Bond with a cute duck via your webcam (and give it a thumbs up/wave, trust us!).
 If you slack off and miss your goals, **the duck dies**.
-- **Shared Experience**: Raise a duck with friends and hold each other accountable.
+- **Shared Experience**: Raise a duck with friends and even invest money in it.
+Hold each other accountable.
 - **Motivational Roasts**: Get encouraging—and sometimes brutally honest—roasts powered by Gemini AI (in front of everyone).

 ## How We Built It